Nettakrim/Spyglass-Astronomy/README.md

 gets information about the planet with name `<name>`
 - Name
-- Type ()
+- Type
 - Orbital Period
-- Orbital Resonance (amount of days between each closest aproach of thisworld and the specified planet, assuming circular orbits)
+- Orbital Resonance (amount of days between each closest approach of thisworld and the specified planet, assuming circular orbits)
-- Current position in orbit (% of the way through the planets year)
+- Current position in orbit (% of the way through the planet's year)
-- Distance from thiswoorld (in AU)
+- Distance from thisworld (in AU)
 - Current position in the sky (the two numbers shown on F3)
 - Eccentricity
 - Inclination